shiva9108/Arduino-Single-LED-Blinking-Code/README.md

 ## Usage

 1. Connect your Arduino board to your computer.
+2. Select the correct connected Arduino port.
-2. Upload the code to your Arduino board.
+3. Upload the code to your Arduino board.
+If you're unsure how to upload code to your Arduino board, please take a look at the [Arduino documentation](https://www.arduino.cc/en/Guide/HomePage)
-3. The LED connected to the built-in pin on the Arduino board will start blinking at intervals of three seconds.
+4. The LED connected to the built-in pin on the Arduino board will start blinking at intervals of three seconds.

 ## Code Overview